Wetland for waders

 James Astley, Grants and Trust Officer at Essex Wildlife Trust, says:

 “Blue House Farm is a sanctuary for birds and bird-lovers alike.
 The views of the estuary and the sea of green fields already make this one of the best wild coastal landscapes in Essex, attracting wildlife and public visitors from afar.
-This latest project really will elevate the landscape at Blue House Farm nature reserve, in consideration of our most threatened bird species.
+This latest project has elevated the landscape at Blue House Farm nature reserve, in consideration of our most threatened bird species.
 We would like to thank Biffa Award for their generous funding.
 Without them, this essential work to provide a better habitat for our resident and migratory birds wouldn’t be possible.”

 Rachel Maidment, Biffa Award Grants Manager, says: